-To access Duolingo Challenges, simply navigate to your Challenges dashboard by tapping the little icon on the left-hand side of your lesson tree.
+To access Duolingo Challenges, simply navigate to your Challenges dashboard by tapping the little trophy icon in your lesson tree.

-The second tab shows you your completed challenges and will display all of your badges.
+The second tab shows you your completed monthly challenges and will display all of your badges.

 What do you get for completing a challenge?

-When you complete a challenge you will receive a special, exclusive badge.
+And when you complete a monthly challenge, you’ll receive an exclusive badge.